 Katsastus - vehicle inspection - must be carried out periodically to ensure the safety and condition of the vehicle.
 Roadworthiness tests are carried out at vehicle inspection centres.
 Cars do not need to be inspected until they are three years old, and inspections are carried out annually thereafter.
 Katsastus is also required following technical changes to your vehicle or following importation of a vehicle to Finland.
-Vehicle inspection is administered by Trafi, but for a service provider in your area it's easiest to:
+Katsastus is administered by Trafi, but for a service provider in your area it's easiest to:

 You will be presented with a list of local service providers and their prices.
 You can also translate the results at Google Translate .
 Easy! or

 - put the term katsastus and your location into any search engine

 - ViaMichelin: Europe-wide route planner, maps, tourist information, hotels and restaurants